rickythewriter/simplepractice-interview-test/README.md

    Requirement 1:
    - Seed appointment start_times to be on the hour or half-hour.
+   - Remove prefixes (such as Mr. Mrs. Rev.) from dummy names.

    Requirement 5:
     - Return error messages when validations have not been passed